Crime in Latvia: Corruption

-According to several sources, the Latvian political system faces serious corruption.
-The influence of private interests involved in illegal political party funding undermines the efforts to combat political corruption.
-According to Transparency International's Global Corruption Barometer 2013, 68% of surveyed households consider political parties to be corrupt or extremely corrupt—ranking as the most corrupt institution in Latvia.
-Furthermore, 55% of the surveyed households believe that the level of corruption has stayed the same and 67% of surveyed households find government efforts in the fight against corruption to be ineffective.
-Transparency International's 2024 Corruption Perceptions Index scored Latvia at 59 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Latvia ranked 38th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+The structural influence of private interests in illegal political funding has historically hindered political anti-corruption initiatives.
+According to Transparency International's 2013 Global Corruption Barometer, 68% of surveyed households viewed political parties as highly corrupt, marking them as the least-trusted public institutions in the country.
+At the time, 55% felt corruption levels were unchanged, and 67% judged state anti-corruption campaigns to be ineffective.
+In Transparency International's 2025 Corruption Perceptions Index, Latvia scored 60 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+This score ranked Latvia 37th out of 182 countries assessed.
+For regional context within Western Europe and the European Union, (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) the highest score recorded was 89, the regional average was 64, and the lowest score was 40.
+Globally, the top score was 89, the international average was 42, and the lowest score recorded was 9.

-The leading specialised anti-corruption authority of Latvia is the Corruption Prevention and Combating Bureau (KNAB; Korupcijas novēršanas un apkarošanas birojs).
-It was established in October 2002, following the adoption of the Law on Corruption Prevention and Combating Bureau on 18 April 2002.
+The Corruption Prevention and Combating Bureau (KNAB; Korupcijas novēršanas un apkarošanas birojs) was formally established in October 2002 following the legislative passage of the foundational KNAB law on April 18, 2002.